fleetingbytes/shell-scripts/notes-on-mktemp.md

      mktemp [-d] [-p tmpdir] [-q] [-u] -t prefix
 ```

-These invocation forms are both wrong and contradictory.
-Template argument is never mandatory, -t prefix is always optional, as the tests reveal.
+In the first form the template argument is not mandatory.
+The second form with a guaranteed use -t prefix does still allow the use of
+one or more template arguments which makes it identical to the first form and thus redundant.

 The user would be much better served by:
 ```
      mktemp [-dqu] [-p tmpdir] [-t prefix] [template ...]